jamestl90/VendorCompliancePortal/README.md

   behavior without reimplementing business rules.
 - `VendorCompliance.Prototype` is the current composition root and executable host used to exercise the application with deterministic demo data.
-- `VendorCompliance.Tests` verifies Domain and Application behavior with xUnit.
+- `VendorCompliance.Tests` references Domain and Application and currently verifies the compliance rules with xUnit.

 Expected business failures are returned as a `ComplianceAssessment` containing `IsCompliant` and explainable failure records.
 Invalid method inputs are rejected